-Anyway, the reason I’m mentioning it is because one of those things to do was to go to Europe for the weekend – to spend a few days immersed in the city and exploring what it had to offer.
+Visiting Europe for the weekend is a great way to spend a few days immersed in the city and exploring what it had to offer.
 We really do love city breaks, but never seem to find enough time to fit them into our lives – and also because we go to Florida every year for our annual holiday, don’t actually have tons of cash to be swanning off when we fancy!

 So it got me thinking.
 What about taking a day trip to a European city?
 Don’t reel in shock, I know it sounds crazy, but hear me out!
 When we go on days out (here in the UK), we think nothing of driving for an hour or two to visit an attraction, and then drive back home on the same day.
 Some flights to European cities are under 2 hours – that means it is perfectly feasible to take a day trip to a European city!